wraithgar/conventional-test/README.md

 This is a readme

-This repo is just for testing
+This repo is just for testing.